a photo of me

 • 16/06/2025: I was invited to the Institut de mathématiques de Toulouse by Jean Michel Loubès to collaborate on a novel optimal transport part of my thesis.

-• NEW!
-Check out the latest press release about our work!
+• Check out the INSERM press release about our work!

 • 03/04/2025: Watch our recent presentation on synthetic medical data generation during the 2025 edition of Dataquitaine, in Bordeaux